Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 Pro Gardening Tips

 - If you need to buy soil, DON'T buy it from a grocery store or a large chain store; go to a garden center!
-They have experience growing thousands of plants and can offer advice backed with a significant amount of knowledge.
+They have experience growing thousands of plants and can offer advice backed by a significant amount of knowledge.

 - Cheap soil almost always equals cheap results.
 Those bargain brands are not really a bargain.
 Spending money at a garden center for great plants and then putting them in cheap soil is a recipe for disaster.